robpomeroy/BrightOS/README.md

 Further down the line, other possibilities include:

-* Generalising this overall (orchestration) approach to build a reproducible framework for *other* single-purpose operating systems - education, ICS, healthcare, etc.
+* Generalising this overall (orchestration) approach to build a reproducible framework for *other* primary-purpose operating systems - education, ICS, healthcare, etc.
 * Build pipelines (CI/CD) to generate downloadable ISOs, for non-technical users.

 ## Sources for other ideas